Online donations for the Chickasaw Foundation are currently unavailable. To make a donation over the phone, please call

 Jalinda Kelley - Immediate Past Chair

-Ms. Jalinda Kelley serves as the chairperson for the Chickasaw Foundation Board of Trustees.
-As the cabinet secretary for the Chickasaw Nation Department of Interior Services, Ms. Kelley oversees many internal operations for the tribe including human resources, benefits, compensation, the legal division, self-governance, Lighthorse police, emergency management and training and career development.
+Ms. Jalinda Kelley serves as the immediate past chair for the Chickasaw Foundation Board of Trustees.
+Ms. Kelley is the cabinet secretary for the Chickasaw Nation Department of Interior Services.
+Ms. Kelley oversees many internal operations for the tribe including human resources, benefits, compensation, the legal division, self-governance, Lighthorse police, emergency management and training and career development.

 Ms. Kelley received a bachelor’s degree from East Central University and is certified as a professional of human resources.
 She is a member of the Society of Human Resource Management, Leadership Oklahoma Class XXIX and Simmons Bank’s Ada Community Board.